 Unless we are really close to the deadline date we agreed on, I’m going to stop answering this question.
 I literally have people message me a week or two after their first payment, it takes that long just to get fabrics I ordered in, at least.
-Repeatedly asking slows me down and is honestly annoying.
-I’m ignoring it from now on.
+Please be patient, but if we are approaching your deadline, do reach out!

 Do you sell prints?

 Yes, I have a link on my home page, and the current ones available are always in my Etsy shop.
 I will be doing exclusive prints to donating Patrons of certain levels when I can!

 I do offer specials and ways to get discounts on my Facebook page, coupons from time to time.
 I do not do military or student discounts, those can generally only be given by large businesses because the government gives them tax breaks for offering it.
 A self employed person doesn’t get such help.